Oel-Estrada/sitemap-detector/README.md

 ## How it works

 1. The background service worker attempts to locate a sitemap by making `HEAD` requests to common sitemap paths.
-2. If a sitemap is found, the worker fetches its XML contents and extracts `<url>` entries using a lightweight parser.
+2. If a sitemap is found, the worker fetches its XML contents and extracts `<url>` entries using a robust XML parser (`DOMParser`) with a regex fallback.
 3. The extension compares the active tab URL with sitemap entries and returns the result to the popup for display.

 ## Limitations

 - Only supports publicly accessible XML sitemaps (no authentication or robots-restricted sitemaps)
-- The extension limits the preview to the first 20 sitemap entries to keep the UI responsive
-- Parsing is done with a simple text-based extractor (works for well-formed sitemaps).
-Very large or non-standard sitemap formats may not parse correctly.
+- Very large or non-standard sitemap formats may not parse correctly.

 ## Cross-browser compatibility